-Assessment Results 2016-2017: Seventy-nine percent of online instructors participated in the annual professional development training during the spring semester.
+Assessment Results 2019-2020: Eighty three percent of online instructors participated in the annual professional development training during the spring semester.
+Fifty-seven instructors participated in the synchronous session, while thirty-six instructors watched the recording and completed a quiz.

 Source of Documentation: The Office of eLearning provided an online session in order to accommodate the varied schedules.
-Instructors must provide their first and last name when signing into Blackboard Collaborate (web conferencing) and the roster printed from the session is used to document who participated.
+Instructors must provide their first and last name when signing into the virtual meeting and the roster is captured and saved on a drive for documentation purposes.
+The quiz located in Canvas-eLearning Community provides evidence for the instructors that watched the recording.

 Use of Assessment Results: Although there was not 100% participation, the online session recording and quiz was sent to those that were unable to participate during the scheduled session.
 Online instructors will continue to be strongly encouraged to participate during the scheduled professional development training session each year.
+Various technologies will be utilized to provide the information the instructors need to have a successful academic year.
+Throughout the year updates are sent to the online instructors as they arise.